 Students have a fantastic opportunity to achieve well in Business at Onslow St. Audrey’s, as unlike other schools, Business is built into the core curriculum from Year 7.

 Students will study the important characteristics of an entrepreneur.
 We encourage students to explore their own entrepreneurial skills and teach them a range of skills including: creative thinking, risk taking and collaborative working.
 This will include the opportunity to go on a trip to Cadbury World to see how a big brand develops products and markets its products.

 Students will follow a topic based programme of study, based on the Edexcel GCSE (9-1) syllabus and the themes it explores.
 Areas they will cover are:

 - showing enterprise

 - the economic context of the business world.

-This course consists of four units of work.
-Three of the units are coursework, completed and assessed in class.
+This course consists of 3 units of work.
+The first two components of work are completed and assessed in class.

 This course consists of two units of work, assessed by two tests at the end of Year 11.
 Each unit is worth 50% of the course as a whole and cover these two themes: